amosstorkey/virgintivocec/README.md

 # Use Cases
 Case 1) You use an osmc pi but have a virgin tivo box.
 But virgin is not CEC compatible and so your osmc is constantly grabbing attention from it when you turn on the TV, which is a real pain.
 This adds a CEC capability to the TIVO so this no longer happens.

 Case 2) You want to control the virgin box using the TV remote.
-But you can't, because virgin were cheapskates (just joking VM) and didn't include any CEC hardware on their tivo box.
+But you can't, because virgin were cheapskates and didn't include any CEC hardware on their tivo box.
 So you're stuffed...

 except...